Rider Guide

 Afternoon Schedule

-• 3 PM Live Music With Bremen Town 805, aka The Bovine Classic House Band.
+• 3:00 PM - Live music with Bremen Town 805, aka The Bovine Classic House Band

-• 6 PM Party Over.
-As the bartender says, “You don’t have to go home, but ya just can’t drink here.”
+• 6:00 PM - Party ends.
+As the bartender says, "You don't have to go home, but ya just can't drink here."

 The Courses of Course